4,4'-Dihydroxybenzophenone

-4,4′-Dihydroxybenzophenone is an organic compound with the formula (HOC_{6}H_{4})_{2}CO.
+4,4′-Dihydroxybenzophenone (DHBP) is an organic compound with the formula (HOC_{6}H_{4})_{2}CO.
 This off-white solid is a precursor to, or a degradation product of, diverse commercial materials.
-It is a potential endocrine disruptor.
+DHBP has a typical bisphenol structure.
+Like many other bisphenols and derivatives, it is a potential endocrine disruptor.

 Synthesis

 4,4′-Dihydroxybenzophenone is prepared by the rearrangement of p-hydroxyphenylbenzoate: